mach-kernel/mach-kernel.github.io/_posts/2021-06-15-rust-xpc-ffi.md

   193448
 ```

-Close enough (24) -- there are some statics littered about.
+Close enough (24) -- there were probably some live objects before exiting (?).
 Nice and flat, that's what we want to see!
 And much more significantly -- no more `unsafe` in application code.

 ![](https://i.imgur.com/AzVABxih.png)